-Beginner at Golf must Understand the Importance of the Golf Grip
+Beginners at Golf must Understand the Importance of the Golf Grip.

-Most club golfers who try to help wives or friends learn to play golf, gloss over the basics, and hurry into the full swing.
-But spending time on the fundamentals, explaining why they are important and making them fun to practise, is the quickest way to helping someone learn to hit the ball well.
+Most club golfers who try to help wives or friends learn to play golf gloss over the basics and hurry into the full swing.
+But spending time on the fundamentals, explaining why they are important, and making them fun to practice, is the quickest way to help someone learn to hit the ball well.

 Teaching the Basics – The Grip